Training-free Mixed-Resolution Latent Upsampling for Spatially Accelerated Diffusion Transformers: Challenges in Spatial Acceleration for DiTs

-\paragraph{Correlated noise should be injected after upsampling.} Cascaded diffusion models trained to generate high-resolution images from low-resolution inputs~\cite{teng2023relay, jin2024pyramidal} have focused on changes in noise levels after upsampling.
-Specifically, Pyramidal Flow Matching~\cite{jin2024pyramidal} addressed this problem with correlated noise within flow matching models.
-Starting from an initial noise $\mathbf{x}_0 \sim \mathcal{N}(0, \mathbf{I})$, flow matching aims to determine the target $\mathbf{x}_1$ by following Eq.~\eqref{eq:rectified_flow} through a denoising process.
-Then, The conditional distribution of $\hat{\mathbf{x}}_t$ at timestep $t$ is:
+\paragraph{Correlated noise after upsampling.} After upsampling, latent distribution deviates from the original flow trajectory.
+Starting from an initial noise $\mathbf{x}_0 \sim \mathcal{N}(0, \mathbf{I})$, flow matching aims to learn a mapping to the target $\mathbf{x}_1$ by following Eq.~\eqref{eq:rectified_flow} through a denoising process.
+Then, the conditional distribution of $\hat{\mathbf{x}}_t$ at timestep $t$ is: